rtilbrook/DIPS/README.md

 A simple Jupyter notebook GUI for finding dates and times of primary and secondary transits.

+Note: this is optimised for the specific observing runs that I'm involved in- this code has not been used by anyone except me yet.
+Feel free to suggest changes or edits if there are options which could be expanded for your needs!

 ------------

 <h3>You will need: </h3>